Welcome to Plant Week: Our guide to all things indoor plants, including tips for beginners, advice on care, and tons of plant-spo.

 Fortunately, you won't lack in options for planters these days.
 You'll find interesting selections in garden stores, but also in easily accessible stores like Walmart.
 (We're crazy about their cool but classic Triflora hanging planters.)
 With one eye on your decor, pick something that stands out like rattan, metal, ceramics, or cane.
 They don't have to cost a fortune to look great.

 However, the most important thing to consider with planters is their drainage.
 Planters that won't let water leave the soil are death traps for roots and must be avoided at all costs.
 You'll still find a large selection to choose from.
 For some of our favorites, from bold to minimal, check out this article.
 And for some of our best Amazon finds, look no further than this one.

 Did you know some plants like coffee?
-Others thrive with a little milk?
+That others thrive with a little milk?
 How about using kitty litter for plant care?
 Or plant suggestions for coffee tables or entryways that will make you happy to be home?
-Check out our monthly "best houseplant to buy now" series that helps you add to your collection.
+Check out our "best houseplant to buy now" series that helps you add to your collection.
 You need houseplant help?
 Hunker's got you covered.